 Nonprofits are required to complete a one year follow-up to report on whether any recommendations have been implemented, the resulting impacts, and what the challenges/hindrances to addressing these recommendations have been.
 All information will be kept confidential and will be reported anonymously for grant purposes.

 Cost. $225/organization.
 For HandsOn NWNC Supporting Partners, the cost is $200/organization.
 Applications are accepted throughout the year.
 If you are unsure as to whether your organization is a Supporting Partner, please check Join/Give Now on our website or call 336-724-2866.
 One-half of the fee must be submitted with the application.
+If payment is a barrier to this program, please contact us.
+This particularly applies to small, grassroots organizations and those led by people of color.

 For more information, contact the Program Director.